1. Home

 • On smart TVs, use native apps or casting from HD-enabled devices

-If you’re unsure whether your platform is streaming in HD, most services display the current quality in the settings or bottom right corner of the player.
+If you’re unsure whether your platform is streaming in HD, most services display the current quality in the settings or the bottom right corner of the player.

 What If Your Internet Can’t Handle HD?